BradyB1/react-weather-app/README.md

-# react-weather-app
+# Weatherly

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Description

-The goal of this project is to provide users with accurate weather data.
+The goal of Weatherly is to provide users with accurate weather data.
 By including the map below the weather data, users can be sure their information is correct to their location.
-This project was built with React and utilized OpenWeatherMap API for weather data, HTML5 Geolocation to get the users location, Supabase to store Contact page requests, and Leaflet.js to generate the map and map marker.
+The application was built with React and utilized OpenWeatherMap API for weather data, HTML5 Geolocation to get the users location, Supabase to store Contact page requests, and Leaflet.js to generate the map and map marker.

 ## Target Browsers

-The target audience/browsers for the react-weather-app is IOS device browsers.
+The target audience/browsers for Weatherly is IOS device browsers.
 The application with not look as cleanly designed or formatted when using a desktop view.
 Upon inspection of the app on a desktop (or non ios/mobile) display, please navigate to the developer tools, find the "toggle device toolbar" and view the application from one of the iPhone devices listed.
 If an iPhone/IOS device is not listed, navigate to the edit button and select "Add custom device" where you can edit the dimensions to an IOS device dimensions.